 If you will ask which is predators have the highest aggressiveness, then the answer is no doubt the Leopard.
-Hence they occupy the 3rd place in our list.
+Hence they occupy 3rd place in our list.

 Leopards usually live in diverse habitat in Tanzania’s woodland, grassland, savannah, and forest.
 Though leopards are common in various protected areas of Tanzania, they can be widely spotted in Serengeti, Tarangire, and Lake Manyara National park.

-Belongs to Pantherinae sub-family leopards are one of the most furious animals of Tanzania’s bushes.
+Belongs to the Pantherinae sub-family leopards are one of the most furious animals of Tanzania’s bushes.
 Leopards are very dominating predators and hunt various habitats from small to big animals.
 While you are in a Tanzania Safari you can spot them in action between sunset and sunrise.

 Here are some iconic features of them:

-- The spots on Leopards coat are dark black and known as rosettes.
+- The spots on the Leopards coat are dark black and known as rosettes.
 Mostly their coats are dusty yellow or golden on which they have these rosettes.

 - Leopards are fast felines and can run at up to 58km/h.